Society for the Prevention of Cruelty to Animals (Hong Kong): History

-The organisation was the first charity in Hong Kong to deal with a full range of animal welfare concerns.
+The organization was the first charity in Hong Kong to deal with a full range of animal welfare concerns.
 It was founded by a group of volunteers in 1903 as The Hongkong Society for the Prevention of Cruelty to Animals (香港防止虐待禽畜會), who operated it mainly on a volunteer basis.
 Activities were suspended in 1914 due to the outbreak of World War I. It was re-established in 1921, with the governor Reginald Edward Stubbs as president and patron.

 In 1922, the SPCA's first Dog's Home opened on Waterloo Road, Kowloon.
 Following the loss of that site in 1934, a new expanded boarding kennel was opened in Kowloon City, which housed many animals left by people fleeing the area during the Second World War.

 The society's first veterinary clinic opened in Kowloon in 1953.
 An expanded animal clinic offering free services to pet owners was opened in the 1960s.
 The first mobile vet clinic was offered in 1987.

 In the 1950s, cat boxes were introduced as places for people to leave unwanted cats and kittens.
 The cat box locations were expanded in 1970.
-In 2000, the organisation took a different approach, pioneering the Cat Colony Care Programme in Asia involving trap-neuter-return.
+In 2000, the organization took a different approach, pioneering the Cat Colony Care Program in Asia involving trap-neuter-return.
 In 2014, the society reported on its website that 5,000 cats' lives are ended annually in its care and that of the Agriculture, Fisheries and Conservation Department, a reduction from 40,000 in 1963.

 In 2012, the Barking Lot Cafe (Stanley Adoption Centre) opened in Stanley.

 Renaming

-In 1978, the society was formally named the The Royal Society for the Prevention of Cruelty to Animals, Hong Kong (皇家香港防止虐畜會).
+In 1978, the society was formally named The Royal Society for the Prevention of Cruelty to Animals, Hong Kong (皇家香港防止虐畜會).
 In 1989, its Chinese name was again renamed as 皇家香港愛護動物協會.
 In 1995, due to the handover of Hong Kong, members voted at an annual general meeting to drop the prefix "Royal" from the society's name, with the new name going into effect on 1 January 1997.